 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 Providence College is among your best bets if you want to study Special Education.
-Graduates from the Special Education degree program at Providence College make 17.6% more than the average college grad in this field.
+After graduating, Special Ed students usually earn about $40,609 in their early careers.
 Providence, Rhode Island is an ideal area for students who like the fast-paced urban lifestyle.

 Boston University is a wonderful choice for students pursuing a Special Education degree.
 Graduates of the Special Ed program make an average of $41,567 in their early career salary and $59,699 in their mid-career salary.
 The location in a major city is great for young people looking for enough opportunities for networking, adventure, and exploration.

 It's difficult to beat University of Connecticut if you wish to pursue Special Education as a major.
-Students who graduate from this program report average early career wages of special ed and mid-career wages of $57,280.
+Special ed graduates from University of Connecticut earn a boost of approximately 14.3% over the average earnings of special education majors.
 The area of Storrs, Connecticut, is wonderful for students who favor a quieter, suburban place.

 Salve Regina University is a good choice for students pursuing a Special Education degree.
 After graduating, Special Ed students generally earn around $39,389 in their early careers.
 Salve Regina University is located in the suburban region of Newport, Rhode Island, close to shops and other entertainment.

 It is hard to beat University of Hartford if you want to study Special Education.
-Graduates of the Special Ed program earn around $38,390 for their early career and $55,963 in their mid career.
+Special ed majors from University of Hartford get a earnings boost of approximately 9.3% above the average earnings of special education graduates.
 Based in West Hartford, Connecticut, this university is right for young people who flourish in a city setting.

 Every student pursuing a degree in Special Education has to take a look at Southern Connecticut State University.
 Students who complete this degree state that they receive average early career earnings of special ed and mid-career earnings of $54,253.
 The setting in a large urban center is wonderful for scholars seeking out considerable choices for social networking, excitement, and discovery.

 University of Vermont is a good choice for students pursuing a Special Education degree.
-Special ed majors from University of Vermont get a earnings boost of approximately 3.7% over the typical income of special education majors.
+Students who graduate from the Special Ed program earn an average of $37,045 in their early career salary and $52,431 in their mid-career salary.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.

 College of Our Lady of the Elms is a great choice for students pursuing a Special Education degree.
 College of Our Lady of the Elms special education majors make 3.4% more than the average special ed grad.
 The area of Chicopee, Massachusetts, is satisfactory for learners who desire a less busy, suburban region.

 Considering that 79.0% of students at College of Our Lady of the Elms receive financial aid, don't forget to complete the FAFSA.
 Elms College has earned a top position for quality education outcomes delivered to veterans and active-duty military.
-Go deeper to see how well Elms College ranks in other categories.
+Videos from Elms College can be a great way to get more info on the college.

 Lesley University is a wonderful choice for students pursuing a Special Education degree.
 Special ed majors from Lesley University earn a boost of around 3.4% over the average earnings of special education majors.
 Cambridge, Massachusetts is the best location for students who enjoy the active city life.

 Keene State College is a wonderful decision for students pursuing a Special Education degree.
-Special ed graduates from Keene State College earn a boost of around 1.0% over the typical income of special education majors.
+After graduation, Special Ed students typically earn around $37,074 in the first five years of their career.
 Keene, New Hampshire promises a quaint small-town setting for students to grow in.